PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 The team is looking forward to using it with you!
 Hope you’ll like it!

-**As always, let the team know what you think about it in the comments section!**
+**As always, let the team knows what you think about it in the comments section!**